-Our flat-fee incubator fund service includes turn-key preparation of all the needed formation documents and governing agreements to operate an incubator fund.
-An incubator fund provides a cost-effective solution for an emerging manager to develop a marketable trading record and test performance before launching a fully-operative fund.
+Our client-tailored flat fee incubator fund service includes the preparation of all needed formation documents and governing agreements to operate an incubator fund.
+An incubator fund provides a cost-effective solution for an emerging manager to develop a marketable trading record and test performance before launching a fully operative fund.
+For detailed information regarding incubator funds, please read our article here.